The average cost to move a piano is $424

 Packing tape: $3 per roll

 Humidity control is often included in the moving service.
 Reputable companies use climate-controlled trucks to prevent dramatic changes in humidity that can cause the piano's soundboard to swell or shrink, leading to tuning issues or even cracks in the wood.
-Climate-controlled transportation is essential to preserve the integrity of your valuable instrument.
+Climate-controlled transportation is crucial for preserving the integrity of your valuable instrument.

 The cost to move additional items averages a $20 flat rate per item or $1 per pound.
 Piano benches are common items added to the trip for convenience and cohesiveness.

 Piano storage through professional movers costs between $50 and $75 per month in a climate-controlled space.
-Alternatively, if you are renting your own climate-controlled storage unit, expect to pay $240 per month on average, or $1 to $1.80 per square foot.
+Alternatively, if you rent your own climate-controlled storage unit, expect to pay an average of $240 per month, or $1 to $1.80 per square foot.

 Instrument type